 The Uttermost Part of the Earth

-From Calafte to Tierra del Fuego and it's national park.
-Lucas Bridges, the son of a Missionary, and one of the first Europeans to settle in Tierra del Fuego poignantly referred to this land as The Uttermost Part of the Earth in his 1948 book of that name.
+Men reached these southern extremities in approximately 8,000 BC.
+Lucas Bridges, the son of a Missionary, and one of the first Europeans to settle in Tierra del Fuego poignantly referred to this land as The Uttermost Part of the Earth', in his 1948 book of that name.
 He wrote about his youth among the coastal Yaghans in Tierra del Fuego and his adult initiation into the Ona tribe, Their culture is now virtually extinct.
-However, there are replica huts in the grounds of the Estancia Harberton, the family home. built by Lucas's missionary father, Thomas. in 1886.
+However, we can visit the replica huts in the grounds of the Estancia Harberton, the family home. built by Lucas's missionary father, Thomas. in 1886.
 The estancia was named for the Devon home of his wife.
 Tourism keeps the ranch afloat today.

 It's very strange to think I'm poised at the bottom of the globe.
 The weather is a little fresh, but not too uncomfortable.
 Zodiacs again on the (windy) Beagle Channel, probably the most famous of the three navigable passages down here.
 The channel separates the larger main island of Isla Grande de Tierra del Fuego from various smaller islands and its eastern area forms part of the border between Chile and Argentina.

-On to Ushuaia, southern most town on earth and gateway to the Falklands and Antarctica.
-It's a windswept place, perched on a steep hill and surrounded by the Martial Mountains.
-There are maps of the former hanging in the port, though of course here they are called The Malvinas.
+Back in Ushaiaa proper there .are maps of the Falklands hanging in the port, though of course here they are called The Malvinas.
 There's another sign in the harbour:

 Smile, it really is the end of the world.